mcsrainbow/mcsrainbow.github.io/content/posts/20221120-2231-s3bucketpolicy/index.en.md

 lightgallery: true
 ---

-After restricted the source of S3 Bucket access requests through Bucket Level Policy, the data in AWS S3 Bucket can still be secured even if AKSK is compromised.
+After restricting the source of S3 Bucket access requests through Bucket Level Policy, the data in AWS S3 Bucket can still be secured even if AKSK is compromised.

 <!--more-->